arangodb/docs/3.10/indexing-index-basics.md

 of the Earth.
 It supports points, lines, and polygons.
 See [Geo-Spatial Indexes](indexing-geo.html).

-The geo index provides operations to find documents with coordinates nearest to a given comparison coordinate, and to find documents with coordinates that are within a specifiable radius around a comparison coordinate.
+The geo index provides operations to find documents with locations nearest to a given comparison location, and to find documents with locations that are within a specifiable radius around a comparison location.

 The geo index is used via dedicated functions in AQL and it is implicitly applied when a `SORT` or `FILTER` is used with